Media kit for appearances, interviews, and book signings available here.

 “My love of nature is what drives my writing.
 I include a conservation message in everything I write.”

-Steven T. Callan is the award-winning author of The Case of the Missing Game Warden, a 2022 “Best First Novel” Award Finalist in the Next Generation Indie Book Awards and published by Epicenter Press.
-Callan’s first two books, both nonfiction and published by Coffeetown Press, earned excellent reviews and captured awards.
+Steven T. Callan is the award-winning author of The Outlaw from Newville, the second novel in the popular Game Warden Henry Glance series, released by Coffeetown Press of Seattle in June of this year.
+Callan earned acclaim with his first novel in the series, The Case of the Missing Game Warden, winner of the “Best First Novel” Award Finalist distinction in the largest international book awards competition for independent publishers, the Next Generation Indie Book Awards.
+Steve’s first two books, both nonfiction and published by Coffeetown Press, earned excellent reviews and captured awards.
 His debut book, Badges, Bears, and Eagles—The True-Life Adventures of a California Fish and Game Warden, was a 2013 “Book of the Year” Award Finalist (Foreword Reviews).
 His second book, The Game Warden’s Son, was named “Best Outdoor Book of 2016” by the Outdoor Writers Association of California.
-Steve’s second novel in the Game Warden Henry Glance series, The Outlaw from Newville, is scheduled for release by Epicenter Press on June 10, 2025.
-He is currently writing the third novel in the Game Warden Henry Glance series.

 Passionate about the environment, Steve and his wife, Kathy, are avid anglers, kayakers, bird-watchers, and scuba divers.
 They live in the Redding area.